rickgennis/managebackups/src/managebackups.1.md

 : Prune backups down to a single backups per day once they're *days* days old.
 If you take multiple backups of the same profile in the same day (with **--time**), this allows you to keep only a single one after they age to *days* days but haven't reached the full retention policy to be completely deleted.

 **--relocate** [*newDir*]
-: Relocating backups for a profile entails updating the internal caches and moving all the backups files in a hardlink-aware way.
-The **--relocate** option handles both.
+: Relocating backups for a profile entails updating the internal caches, updating the profile's configuration and moving all the backups files in a hardlink-aware way.
+The **--relocate** option handles all three of these.
 Use it in conjunction with **-p**.

 **--sched** [*hours*]
 : Schedule (via LaunchCtl on MacOS or cron on Linux) **managebackups** to run every *hours* hours with the "-K" option.
 If *hours* is 0 or 24 it's interpreted as once a day and will default to 00:15 in the morning.
 If set to run once a day **--schedhour** can be specified to use a different single hour. **--schedminute** can be used to specify a different minute offset. **--schedpath** can be used to specify an alternative location if **managebackups** isn't installed in /usr/local/bin.